On graded and shifted notions, and thick morphisms: Graded version of microformal morphisms

 \subsection{Application to shifted Poisson brackets}

-Suppose $M_1$ and $M_2$ are equipped with $k$-shifted $\Sinf$-structures in the sense of Definitions~\ref{def.shpoiss} and \ref{def.shsinfm}\,\footnote{There is some inconsistency in notation for shifts, namely, a $k$-shifted bracket structure uses a shift by $1-k$ so to agree with other conventions; but our $s$-shifted thick morphism uses a shift by $s$.}.
+Suppose $M_1$ and $M_2$ are equipped with $k$-shifted $\Sinf$-structures in the sense of Definitions~\ref{def.shpoiss} and \ref{def.shsinfm}.
 They are specified by master Hamiltonians $H_1 \in \fun(T^*M_1)[1-k]$, $H_2\in \fun(T^*M_2)[1-k]$ of weight $2-k$, which give the corresponding Hamilton-Jacobi homological vector fields $Q_{H_1}$ and $Q_{H_2}$ of weight $+1$, as we discussed in Sec.~\ref{sec.shpinfsinf}.

 Let $S=S(x,q)$ be the generating function of an $s$-shifted thick morphism $\Phi\co M_1\tto M_2$.
 It should have weight $s$ with respect to $s$-shifted cotangent bundles.
 Let $s=1-k$, and consider the Hamilton-Jacobi equation